 To receive a passing grade in this course students must dedicate 3-4 hrs per credit hour per week to hands-on data gathering and experimentation.
 This time will be monitored by the research mentor.
 Students must also work with their mentors to complete all required assignments and learning outcomes outlined in the syllabus.
 Students must ensure that mentors have read and approved the final product before submission to Dr. Golding.

-At the end of each semester, mentor feedback will be solicited.
+At the end of each semester, mentor feedback will be solicited using a grading feedback form.
 Dr. Golding will review the grade in comparison to other submissions.
 Any grade disagreements will be resolved in a Biology faculty meeting.
 At any time should a mentor feel that a student’s contribution is insufficient they must contact Dr. Golding as soon as possible.

 A grade of “incomplete” should only be given on the students request and after consultation with the student/mentor and Dr. Golding.
 All incomplete work must be completed within 30 days of the next semester.